chrispsheehan/simple-mock/README.md

 *NOTE* evelated previlages (`sudo` for mac) required to access state file.
 State will not save if not used.

 - Start live reload session (recommended): `sudo yarn start`
-- Start static instance: `sudo yarn static`
+- ...OR Start static instance: `sudo yarn static`
+- Confirm by navigation to `http://localhost:2000` in a browser.

+## State

+- State is stored in a json file specifed via the `STATE_FILE` environment variable.
+- State can be accessed via the browser at `http://localhost:2000/state`.

 ## Docker